 * Don’t overbake.
 Cookies will continue to bake on the baking sheet after you remove them from the oven.

-What are your cookie baking tips?
+What are your tips for the baking best cookies?
 Tell me in the comments!

 - 1 cup sugar